nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 The user keystroke will be read in `CommandBox#handleKeyStroke`.
 The user input will be evaluated by `SystemCommand#execute` to determine the appropriate help message to display.

-Given below is an example usage scenario and how the Find mechanism behaves at each step.
+Given below is an example usage scenario and how the Command Assistant mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
 All contacts are displayed by default.

 Step 2.
 The user enters `find ` to search for a matching contact.

-Step 3. `CommandBox#handleKeyStroke` reads `find ` keystroke and calls `SystemCommand#execute`.
+Step 3. `CommandBox#handleKeyStroke` reads `find ` input string and calls `SystemCommand#execute`.

 Step 4. `SystemCommand` evaluates the user input and returns the appropriate help message.